sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 #### Digital Worker Profiles

+ESDC has a large amount of employees with a broad range of work profiles.
+Although currently not all types of employees require open access to the Internet, expect more and more of them will require access in the future due to ESDC becoming a more open organisation and adopting more public cloud SaaS.

+Digital work profile needs to be created to effectively manage this adoption to online services.
-ESDC is a large department with over 27000 employees, and some categories of employees, based on their work profile, may not require the same access to online services as IT, policy and other groups.
+Employees will be tied to a particular work profile, based on their role, and this work profile will be allowed or not access to online services.

+The list of current work profile, with the recommended settings for online access is as follows:

-Current branches that would benefit:
+Current work profiles that would benefit:

+- IT
-- IITB
+- Policy
 - ...

 #### Awareness